Akiyuki Shinbo: Early 2000s

-Around the same time, SME Visual Works producer Masaotoshi Fujimoto and Shinbo had concepted Le Portrait de Petit Cossette (2004), which incorporated Shinbo's direction with several of his previous collaborators: writer Mayori Sekijima, animation studio Daume, and art director Junichi Higashi (the latter of whom Shinbo had worked with on Tenamonya Voyagers).
+Around the same time, SME Visual Works producer Masatoshi Fujimoto was looking for an "auteur"-like director with whom he could make a series with; and after viewing the Yamamoto Yohko OVAs and Metal Fighter Miku, thought that Shinbo would be a fitting director.
+When they met, Shinbo asked him to watch episode 74 of Yu Yu Hakusho which he had been in charge of, as well.
+Originally, the two had planned to make a work based on Devilman, but the idea never came around, and instead Le Portrait de Petit Cossette (2004) was born.
+The series incorporated Shinbo's direction with several of his previous collaborators: writer Mayori Sekijima, animation studio Daume, and art director Junichi Higashi (the latter of whom Shinbo had worked with on Tenamonya Voyagers); and the series was also Hisaharu Iijima's first time working with Shinbo as an art director and would later become a core element of Shinbo's later works with Shaft.
 The series also marked the first time Shinbo worked with composer Yuki Kajiura.
-Fujimoto discovered Shinbo while he was looking for "unusual" directors, and he intended for Cossetteto serve as a vessel to illuminate "Shinbo as an auteur".
+Fujimoto discovered Shinbo while he was looking for "unusual" directors, and he intended for Cossette to serve as a vessel to illuminate "Shinbo as an auteur".
 During the production, Shinbo and Hirofumi Suzuki (the character designer and main animation director) worked in a semi-subterranean room at Daume mostly by themselves, even though the room could accommodate for many more people.
 Shinbo described his previous works as self-centered, but he wanted Cossette to be accessible to the public and engage with the world.
 Animestyle magazine editor-in-chief Yūichirō Oguro, in his interview with Shinbo, likened the series to The SoulTaker, calling the atmosphere of the two series "exactly the same."
 Viewers praised the series' style, with admiration emphasized on the color design and "inventive imagery and camera tricks."